Updated: March 23rd, 2023

 Over-Ear vs. Hanging

-The ear pieces will either be designed to clip over your ears or to hang down more like standard headphones.
+The earpieces will either be designed to clip over your ears or to hang down more like standard headphones.
 This all comes down to personal preference.
 Over-ear tends to be more stable, but it’s not necessarily comfortable for long sessions.

 Ear Tips

-Of course, these are the bits that actually sit in your ear.
+Of course, these are the bits that sit in your ear.
 They will usually be made of silicone or foam, and which is best for you also comes down to personal preference.

 Often kits will come with a variety of different tips so you can experiment until you find something that works for you.